SMTP Email Error 530 5.7.1 – How to Resolve [SOLVED]

 Server Configuration Issues

 Occasionally, errors may arise from misconfigured servers.
-This error would arise, for example, if the email clients were not updated when the server settings were modified to require authentication.
+This error usually appears, for example, if the email clients were not updated when the server settings were modified to require authentication.

 Email Provider Policy and Security Updates